Massage Parlor | Genuine Massage Therapy or Prostitution?

 Nuru Body Slide | Book

-Now, depending on the individual Massage Parlor, you’ll find that Happy Ending services, Striptease, Soapy Bathing Services,” Sexual Self-Service (the client is allowed to masturbate and achieve their self-induced “happy ending”), and/or Full Service (which includes sexual intercourse) may be provided, often as “extras” (to be paid, of course) on top of more regular sensual erotic massages.
+Now, depending on the individual Massage Parlor, you’ll find that Happy Ending services, Striptease, Soapy Bathing Services, Sexual Self-Service (the client is allowed to masturbate and achieve their self-induced “happy ending”), Girlfriend Experience Services (GFE), and/or Full Service (which includes sexual intercourse) may be provided, often as “extras” (to be paid, of course) on top of more regular sensual erotic massages.

-However, in many countries, massage parlors are typically established as a mix of employees (masseurs, therapists or practitioners) who offer “extra services” on top of regular erotic or non-erotic massages and a number of employees who don’t engage in sexual services.
+However, in many countries, massage parlors are commonly established as a kind of blend: that is, you’ll find employees (masseurs, therapists, or practitioners) who offer “extra services” on top of regular erotic or non-erotic massages, and on the other hand you’ll find a number of employees who don’t engage in sexual services at all.

 by TraditionalBodywork.com